ole1986/a3-admintoolkit/@MissionFile/README.md

 **PLEASE NOTE: This README is ONLY important for Extension configuration or development**

+**PLEASE NOTE: Make sure you have read the README.&lt;ExtensionName&gt;.sqf for extensions installation instruction**

 The AdminToolkit takes advantage of the MissionFile concept allowing you to add additional features.

 - Extending the Menu Menu